-At the conclusion of Module 1, a few points are worth noting:
+At the conclusion of Module 1, a few concluding points are worth noting:

-- A range of policies, manuals, guidelines and principles have been developed over time to create an understanding of military units operating in peacekeeping missions - Nevertheless, the implementation and execution in the mission is never straight forward and a general understanding and an open, flexible attitude is needed by the leadership, staff and troops / forces when it comes to the conventional framework for FHQs operating in a UN PKO
+- A range of policies, manuals, guidelines and principles have been developed over time to create a understanding of military units operating in peacekeeping missions. - Nevertheless, the implementation and execution in the mission is never straightforward and a general understanding and an open, flexible attitude is needed by the leadership, staff and troops / forces. - When it comes to the conventional framework for the protection of civilians, Peacekeepers need to interpret the protection mandates in a proactive and creative manner, within the boundaries of the guidance and principles discussed in this Module.